Hamburg-Altona (electoral district): Members

-The constituency has been held by the Social Democratic Party (SPD) during all but four Bundestag terms since 1949; it returned a representative from the SPD in every federal election from 1957 to 2021 with the exception of 1987.
+The constituency has been held by the Social Democratic Party (SPD) during all but five Bundestag terms since 1949; it returned a representative from the SPD in every federal election from 1957 to 2021 with the exception of 1987.
 Its first representative was Hugo Scharnberg of the Christian Democratic Union (CDU), who served from 1949 to 1957.
 The SPD's Karl-Wilhelm Berkhan won the constituency in 1957 and served until 1976, when he was succeeded by Horst Gobrecht.
 The CDU held it for a single term in 1987 under representative Jürgen Echternach; it returned to the SPD's candidate Marliese Dobberthien in 1990.
 Future Federal Chancellor of Germany Olaf Scholz represented the constituency from 1998 to 2001, when he resigned to become Senator for the Interior of Hamburg.
-He was elected again in 2002 and was re-elected two times before resigned to take office as First Mayor of Hamburg.
+He was elected again in 2002 and was re-elected twice before resigning to take office as First Mayor of Hamburg.
 In the 2013 election, Matthias Bartke was elected as his successor.
-In 2021, the constituency was won Linda Heltmann by the Greens.
+In 2021, the constituency was won by Linda Heltmann of the Greens.